 Talia Steinman (b.
-1992) is a Diasporist, Anti-Zionist Jewish artist of Ashkenazi descent working with collage in New York City.
-She invokes Jewish frameworks through playful inquiry, iterative layering, obsessively collecting source material, and reflecting her place in the diaspora.
-Working between digital and physical formats, she abstracts and combines details that range from iPhone stickers of urban fragments to Jewish ritual objects and symbols.
+1992) is an anti-Zionist, Ashkenazi artist making collage in New York City from a Jewish Diasporist perspective.
+She invokes Jewish frameworks through playful ambiguity and tensions, iterative layering, obsessive collecting, and transforming the old with the new.
+Between digital and physical formats, she actively abstracts and combines details that range from urban fragments to Judaic objects and symbols.

 She is an MFA candidate in SVA Art Practice’s class of 2026.